 Summer is half over.
 Are you starting to hear your kids say things like, “I’ll be fine at home, I don’t need to go to camp?”
 When my son was 11 years old, he wanted to spend the summer home and not at day camp.
 My husband and I both work, and we weren’t comfortable with the idea.
 We sent him to camp that summer and the summer after that too, but his request did give us food for thought.
-We began to consider the right age to …Continue reading →
+We began to consider the right age to …Click here to continue reading

 This weekend’s warm weather reminded me that it’s time for a very important message: Never leave your children alone in the car.